robhurring/settable/Readme.md

     RailsConfiguration.api.token          # => 'prodtoken' (if in production, else 'devtoken')

 Note: custom environments don't work when using settables at the class level right now.
-There is an alternate way of using this lib.
+There is an alternate way of using this lib if you need multiple, separate, configs in your app

     # Use instances rather than at the class leave out the 'make_settable' call
     class Configuration
       include Settable
+      include Settable::Rails

       def initialize(&block)
         instance_eval &block